-This program allows students of practically all ages and backgrounds a chance to showcase their proficiency of lower-level college subjects to earn college credits by attaining qualifying scores on any of the 33 college CLEP exams that are currently administered.
+This program allows students of practically all ages and backgrounds to showcase their proficiency of lower-level college subjects and earn college credits by attaining qualifying scores on any of the 33 CLEP exams.

 By becoming the most trusted source of alternative college credit available to modern students, CLEP exams are widely accepted and have been normalized among students and college faculty, alike.
-Currently, CLEP exams are being administered in over 1,800 testing centers, and approximately 2,900 colleges and universities are actively accepting CLEP exams as college credit, nationwide.
+Currently, 1,800 testing centers administer CLEP exams, and approximately 2,900 colleges and universities nationwide actively accept CLEP exams as college credit.

-With approximately 75% of all U.S. colleges and universities offering college credit for CLEP exams, there is no way to exhaustively cover every institution and their CLEP policy in a responsible enough manner to track the changes and transitions taking place all the time.
-However, this guide is meant to serve as a starting point in looking at many of the prominent college and university systems across the country, and understanding their CLEP policies to help you understand other college CLEP policies unlisted here, should you need to continue your research outside of this document.
+With approximately 75% of all U.S. colleges and universities offering college credit for CLEP exams, there is no way to cover every institution and their CLEP policy in a responsible enough manner to track the changes and transitions taking place all the time.

-Important aspects of an institution’s CLEP policy to note should include:
+Important aspects of an institution’s CLEP policy that you should note:

-- The specific CLEP exams for which institution awards credit
+- The specific CLEP exams for which institutions award credit

 - The minimum CLEP score needed to receive credit

-- How many credits awarded for particular CLEP exams
+- How many credits are awarded for particular CLEP exams

-Despite most universities accepting at least some college credit from CLEP, not all 33 CLEP exams will be awarded credit at every college or university.
+Although most universities accept at least some college credit from CLEP, not all 33 CLEP exams will be awarded credit at every college or university.
 Often a university will choose a handful of exams to accept, and all others are ignored or dismissed.

-While the average score required to earn college credit in a CLEP exam is 50 (which is equivalent to about a C in letter grade), some schools may have information in their CLEP policy indicating higher (or occasionally lower) scores required for the credit to be earned.
-Finally, certain exams may be worth three, six, or more credits, at the college’s discretion; one exam may be worth three college credits at one university, and six at another.
+The average score required to earn college credit in a CLEP exam is 50 (which is equivalent to about a C in letter grade).
+However, some schools have CLEP policies requiring higher (or occasionally lower) scores to earn credit.
+Finally, some exams may be worth three, six, or more credits, at the college’s discretion; one exam may be worth three college credits at one university, and six at another.

-All of these aspects of CLEP exams are dependent upon the particular college or university, and are subject to change.
+All these aspects of CLEP exams depend upon the particular college or university and are subject to change.
 For these reasons, we must treat every college and university with individuality and research their CLEP policies thoroughly as prospective students, acknowledging their independence of one another.

-In addition to these previously mentioned, it may also be helpful to research the cap to the number of credits students are allowed to earn through CLEP or other alternative credit sources.
-Most schools have a limit to how many credits can be transferred or earned through various methods, including CLEP, which may be helpful to know in your research and planning process.
-This is sometimes available on the CLEP policy itself, or you may have to speak to an advisor directly.
+Additionally, it may be helpful to discover if a college has a cap to the number of credits students are allowed to earn through CLEP.
+Most schools have a limit to how many credits can transfer to the degree.
+This information is sometimes available in the CLEP policy itself, or you may have to speak to an advisor directly.

-Seventeen CLEP exams are accepted as Freshman and Sophomore class equivalencies, but some scoring minimums vary.
+Seventeen CLEP exams are accepted as Freshman and Sophomore class equivalencies, but scoring minimums vary.
 You may have to score 52 or higher, depending on the exam, to be awarded credit (reference policy for specifics).
-You could earn a maximum of 101 CLEP credits at the University of Alabama, but CLEP credits can only constitute up to 50% of a Bachelor’s degree, or around 60.
+You could earn a maximum of 101 CLEP credits at the University of Alabama, but CLEP credits can only constitute up to half of a Bachelor’s degree—around 60 credits.

 Twenty-six CLEP exams are accepted as Freshman and Sophomore class equivalencies and class electives.
 They will accept Biology and Chemistry CLEP exams as four credits, including the lab credits usually accompanying the classes.
 The policy states they will accept “more than one CLEP examination,” but does not provide a clear cap on the number of CLEP credits accepted; students should consult an advisor on this cap/maximum credit policy before enrolling.

-Credit is offered for 29 CLEP exams.
-While the General Studies requirements for natural sciences, literacy, and critical inquiry cannot be fulfilled by CLEP credits, there is no limit to the number of CLEP credits that can be used to fulfill the other parts of the General Studies requirement in any degree program.
+Credit may be awarded for 29 CLEP exams.
+CLEP credits cannot fulfill some General Studies requirements such as natural sciences, literacy, and critical inquiry.
+However, there is no limit to the number of CLEP credits that can fulfill the other parts of the General Studies requirements in any degree program.

-The University of Arizona offers credit for 27 CLEP exams (which would amount to 130 possible credits), but the total number of credits earned through CLEP and other exams cannot exceed 60 units for a baccalaureate degree.
+The University of Arizona offers credit for 27 CLEP exams (which would amount to 130 possible credits).
+Still, the total number of credits earned through CLEP and other exams cannot exceed 60 units for a baccalaureate degree.

-The University of Arkansas will accept credit for 19 CLEP exams, according to their current CLEP policy, but may require higher scores than the ACE standard to award credit (e.g., credit for the Calculus CLEP will not be applied unless the CLEP score is 65 or greater, a significant 15 points higher than the traditional ACE standard passing score of 50).
+According to their current CLEP policy, the University of Arkansas will accept credit for 19 CLEP exams.
+Nevertheless, they may require higher scores than the ACE standard to award credit.
+For example, credit for the Calculus CLEP will not apply unless the CLEP score is 65 or greater, a significant 15 points higher than the traditional ACE standard passing score of 50.

-California State accepts 31 of the 33 CLEP exams for college credit, but caps the number of CLEP credits applied toward a degree to only 30.
-However, Advanced Placement examinations are not included in this limit, so there is the possibility of stacking CLEP and AP examinations to maximize alternative credit.
+California State accepts 31 of the 33 CLEP exams for college credit but caps the number of CLEP credits applied to a degree to only 30.
+However, this limit does not include Advanced Placement examinations, so it may be possible to stack CLEP and AP examinations to maximize alternative credit.

-Colorado State awards no fewer than three college credits for all 33 CLEP examinations, and many exams do fulfill Freshman and Sophomore level General Education requirements.
+Colorado State awards three or more college credits for all 33 CLEP examinations, and many exams do fulfill Freshman and Sophomore level General Education requirements.
 The minimum passing score for credit is 50 on all exams.
-Though the policy is very open, students should consult an advisor on the maximum number of credits the university will apply to their degree prior to enrolling, as no cap is indicated on the policy itself.
+Though the policy is very open, students should consult an advisor before enrolling to find out the maximum number of credits the university will apply to their degree as the policy does not indicate a cap.

-As one of the “Big Three” universities, Charter Oak State College is known for having one of the most open CLEP policies in the nation.
-All 33 exams are accepted for credit, but it should be noted that of the minimum 120 credit hours, 30 must be “upper level” (Junior and Senior level classes), and no CLEP exams are accepted as upper level.
+As one of the “Big Three” universities, Charter Oak State College is known for having one of the most open CLEP policies in the nation accepting all 33 exams for credit.
+Please note that 30 of the minimum 120 credit hours required for a degree must be “upper level” (Junior and Senior level classes).
+CLEP exams will not fulfill upper-level requirements.
 With the open credit-by-examination policy, students should look into other types of exams that may be stacked with CLEP to maximize alternative credit sources and fulfill the 30 upper-level-credit minimum.

-The University of New Haven’s CLEP policy is very unexhaustive, but they do indicate that elective credit “may be granted” for CLEP exam score of 50 or better.
+The University of New Haven’s CLEP policy is not exhaustive, but they do indicate that elective credit “may be granted” for CLEP exam scores of 50 or better.
 Students should pursue more information from advisors on any CLEP exams not accepted, as well as the maximum number of CLEP credits the university would accept toward a degree before enrolling.

-Delaware State offers credit for all 33 CLEP exams, but no limits or caps are expounded upon in their policy.
-An advisor should be consulted regarding potential limitations before enrolling.
+Delaware State offers credit for all 33 CLEP exams, but no limits or caps are clear in their policy.
+Consult an advisor regarding potential limitations before enrolling.

 Florida State accepts credit from 29 CLEP exams.
 Math, Science, and Engineering students who do not have credit in College Algebra are advised to take the PreCalculus or College Algebra CLEP exams.
 A maximum of 45 credit hours may be awarded through credit-by-exam sources such as CLEP towards Baccalaureate degrees.